datalad-handbook/book/docs/intro/filenaming.rst

 Avoid illegal characters
 ========================

-Different operating system disallow certain characters in file names, and things will be messy if you were to share a file with a character that works on your machine with a machine that regards it as illegal.
+Different operating systems disallow certain characters in file names, and things will be messy if you were to share a file with a character that works on your machine with a machine that regards it as illegal.
-Let's start easy and with characters that you can actually find on your keyboard:
+Let's start easy, and with characters that you can actually find on your keyboard...

 On Unix systems, the forward slash ``/`` can not be used in file names.
 This is because this character is used to denote directory boundaries.